ydb-platform/ydb-rs-sdk/README.md

  // wait until the background initialization of the driver finishes client.wait().await?;

- // read query result
+ // read the query result
  let sum: i32 = client
     .table_client() // create table client
     .retry_transaction(|mut t| async move {
-        // code in transaction can retry a few times if there was a retriable error
+        // the code in transaction can retry a few times if there was a retriable error

         // send the query to the database let res = t.query(Query::from("SELECT 1 + 1 AS sum")).await?;